10A NCAC 09 .2703 Criminal History Record check requirements for child care providers

 (5) the evidence of rehabilitation;

-(6) the number and type of prior offenses; and
+(6) the number and type of prior offenses;

 (d) If a Letter of Intent to Operate pursuant to G.S.
 110-106 is submitted to the Division, the person signing the Letter of Intent shall submit all forms as required in Paragraph (a) of this Rule.

-(l) Refusal on the part of the employer to dismiss a child care provider who has been found to be disqualified shall be grounds for suspension, denial, or revocation of the license or any other administrative action or civil penalty permitted by law or rule.
+(l) Refusal on the part of the employer to dismiss a child care provider who has been found to be disqualified shall be grounds for suspension, denial, or revocation of the license or any other administrative action or civil penalty permitted by Section .2200 of this Chapter.
 If an applicant appeals the disqualification, the child care provider shall not be employed during the appeal process.

 (o) Prior to the expiration date of the qualification letter, the child care provider shall complete and submit the forms listed in Paragraph (a) of this Rule.